ZiDa20/Biophysical_Essentials/README.md

 Please find our preprint-paper here: https://www.biorxiv.org/content/10.1101/2024.01.24.576881v1

-And please visit the BPE-project homepage for detailed documentation and further information: https://biophysical-essentials.i-med.ac.at
+A full documentation and tutorials how to get started can be found on the BPE-project homepage at https://biophysical-essentials.i-med.ac.at .
+On this webiste, you will also find the software download with the demo data included.